marpl23/international_exports/README.md

 ## :world_map: How to use it

+1. You can see the Streamlit (worldexports.py) without having to download all the in
-1. Download the kaggle.json and place this file in the ~/.kaggle/ directory (on Unix/Linux/Mac) or C:\Usersers\<Your Username>\.kaggle (on Windows).
+2. To be able to use the notebooks, download the kaggle.json and place this file in the ~/.kaggle/ directory (on Unix/Linux/Mac) or C:\Usersers\<Your Username>\.kaggle (on Windows).
-2. Run every .ipynb (all of them starting with the numbers 1, 2, 3 or 4) to make sure you download all the images in different folders
+3. Run every .ipynb (all of them starting with the numbers 1, 2, 3 or 4) to make sure you download all the images in different folders
-3. You can start using the streamlit app (worldexports.py) for a more pleasant visualization
+4. You can start using and editing the streamlit app (worldexports.py) in your terminal
-4. You can see and interact with the PowerBI (.pbix) by downloading it and opening it on the app if you already have it.
+5. You can see and interact with the PowerBI (.pbix) by downloading it and opening it on the app if you already have it.

 ## 🎯 Project Objectives